spdermn02/touchportal-node-api/README.md

     TPClient.sendNotification(`${pluginId}UpdateNotification`,"My Plugin has been updated", `A new version of my plugin ${remoteVersion} is available to download`, optionsArray);
 });

-//Connects and Pairs to Touch Portal via Sockete TPClient.connect({ pluginId });
+// Connects and Pairs to Touch Portal via Socket.
+TPClient.connect({ pluginId });

-//If you want touchportal-node-api to check for updates on startup, TPClient.connect({ pluginId, "updateUrl":"<url to remote entry.tp file>" });
+// If you want touchportal-node-api to check for updates on startup.
+TPClient.connect({ pluginId, "updateUrl":"<url to remote entry.tp file>" });

 ```